daattali/shinyalert/README.md

 Yes, it does.

-And Shiny's modals are more powerful in some ways than `shinyalert` modals.
-Shiny's native modals (using the `showModal()` and `modalDialog()` functions) can contain multiple input fields and even outputs.
+And Shiny's modals are more powerful in some ways than `shinyalert`
+modals: Shiny's native modals (`showModal()`+`modalDialog()`) can contain multiple input fields and even outputs.

-I created `shinyalert` for two reasons: first of all, I started working on it before Shiny had modals.
-But I decided to keep working on it and release it even afterwards because I find `shinyalert` to be simpler to use and I think it results in much nicer modals.
+I created `shinyalert` for two reasons: first of all, I started working on it well before Shiny had modals.
+But I decided to keep working on it and release it even afterwards because I find `shinyalert` to be easier to use and to result in much nicer modals.
 There are also some extra features in `shinyalert`, such as the callback functions and the timer.
 But ultimately it's a matter of convenience and aesthetics.

 <h2 id="contributions">